raquentin/raquentin.github.io/content/notes/dynamic-programming.md

 ---
 title: Dynamic Programming
+date: 2024-03-07
 tags:
   - dp
   - cs
   - algo
 ---

 There's two variants of dymanic programming algorithms: top down, with recurrence and memorization, and bottom up, with iteration.
 In either case, we solve small subproblems and store them.
 This causes a space-time trade-off.
-The difference between Divide and Conquer algorithms and Dynamic Programming algorithms is that the subproblems in DP overlap, so it's inefficient to recompute all of them.
+The difference between Divide and Conquer algorithms and Dynamic Programming algorithms is that the subproblems in DP overlap, so it's inefficient to recompute all of them.[^1]

 ## Fibonacci
 The recursive algorithm below takes exponential time with respect to n.
 It can be made faster by storing intermediate results.